lawndoc/CTFs/.github/ISSUE_TEMPLATE/help-question.md

 ---
 name: Help/Question
-about: Need a hint about a CTF -- please add the appropriate label for the CTF
+about: Need a hint for a CTF -- please add the appropriate label for the CTF
 title: Hint needed
 labels: question
 assignees: ''